heilingbrunner/vscode-gnupg-tool/README.md

 #### The `*.key` Files

 - `<filename>.key`: This should be an ascii encrypted key (option: `--armor`)

+#### The Clipboard

+This extension uses simple command line tools to copy content (commands, fingerprints, key ids) to the clipboard.

+- Windows: CLIP
+- MacOS: PBCOPY
+- Linux: XCLIP

 #### Support for an alternate homedir/key ring